rahulGarg003/home_automation/README.md

 # home_automation
 Control your home lights remotely

-Working on an IOT plateform WebIOPi with a security feature
+Working on Arduino with a security feature